H1d3r/rssh-rs/readme.md

 - `rssh-init` the command that initializes the SSH session with the server using credentials and sets up the named pipes that will be used for input/output from the DLL.
 - `rssh-key-init` the command that initializes the SSH session with the server using a private key and sets up the named pipes that will be used for input/output from the DLL.
 - `rssh-exec` which can be used to pass commands to the SSH session via Beacon Object File (BOF).
+- `rssh-exit` which can be used to exit the SSH session cleanly.
+-
 ## Project Structure

 - `dll/src/lib.rs` - Library entry point
 - `exe/src/main.rs` - Executable implementation
 - `bins/` - Pre-built binaries for use by the `.cna`
 - `out/` - Binaries with stomped-in values (You want to use these for post-processing/obfuscation)

 ## Usage